 So, engage in physical activity to cool off your anger and lighten your mood.
-You can opt for exercise for controlling anger according to your preference and mood.
+You can opt for exercises to control anger according to your preference and mood.
 What would you like to do?
 Running?
 Swimming?
 Boxing?
 Or exercise like Zumba or Pilates?

 6. Talk with your Family, Friend, or a Counselor

 After a breakup, we often tend to bottle up our emotions.
 Some of it is the embarrassment that you feel.
 Do you think what would others think?
 That you seemed so happy and yet you could not make it work out?
 People would think you’re a failure and you will end up alone.